addiscent/php-server-mon-sys/README.md

     php-server-mon-sys.2015.0716.2256.tar.gz

 ## Restoring _Php-Server-Mon-Sys_ From A Backup file
+To restore _Php-Server-Mon-Sys_ from a back-up file created as described above, perform the following procedure:

 - Create a directory to be _Php-Server-Mon-Sys_ Home.
 The name may be any you choose.
 As an example:

       $ mkdir php-server-mon-sys  # same as it ever was